estin/geosuggest/geosuggest-demo/README.md

 [Live demo](https://geosuggest.herokuapp.com/) on [Heroku](https://heroku.com) free quota:
 - Please be patient, it will take some time for the app to wake up
-- scheduler would work only on running app (the default interval is 1 minute)

 In Dockerfile:
  - download and compile [geosuggest](https://github.com/estin/cywad) backend